Assurance of your salvation

 Keeping the commandments

+The two greatest commandments recited by Jesus are to love the Lord with all your mind, heart, and soul (Matthew 22:37; Deuteronomy 6:5) and to love your neighbor as you love yourself (Matthew 22:39; Leviticus 19:18).
+A common teaching today is that these two greatest commandments replaced the Ten Commandments entirely.
+That is not written.
 Jesus became our everlasting sacrifice, and by coming to faith in Him and confessing your sins, you no longer have to slit a lamb’s throat to be forgiven.
-This is what is meant by those under the new covenant not being justified by the works of the law, but by faith (Galatians 2:16; Romans 3:28).
+That is what is indicated by those under the new covenant not being justified by the works of the law, but by faith (Galatians 2:16; Romans 3:28).

 Good works

-Failure to do good works when allowed is the sin of neglect (James 4:17).
+Failure to do good works when convicted is the sin of neglect (James 4:17).
 Maintaining salvation requires us to keep the commandments with good works (Matthew 19:17; 2 Timothy 3:17; Matthew 25:37-41).

 Sensing transgression